 "Well, it's not my fault," Ron said defensively.
 "The pixies put him there."

 As Madam Pomfrey shooed them from the room, Hermione's mind was made up.
 She was going to do something about Gilderoy Lockhart before anyone else got hurt.

 AN: Although the first three chapters were posted on a Christmas Eve, I'd actually been writing on it a bit beforehand.
 This means I've officially been working on this for the last three years.
 I guess it's kind of fitting then that this chapter marks where I passed 500k words, without Author's Notes, so it's two major milestones in one.

-I can't take all the credit for this chapter though, as I said above, there was plenty of things to use from the original book, and this chapter covers all of CoS, Ch 6.
-Kind of strange that I covered so much though since the last 37 chapters only covered CoS, Ch 2 – 5 collectively.
+I can't take all the credit for this chapter though, there was plenty of things to use from the original book and this chapter covers all of CoS, Ch 6.
+Kind of strange that I covered so much though since the first 37 chapters only covered CoS, Ch 2 – 5 collectively.
 I kind of expected less, coming from me, but I guess there's only so much even I can do to draw things out.
 I'll try to do better in the future, lol. ;)

 Anyway, since this'll be the last update in 2017, I'll take this opportunity to wish everyone a Happy HanuKwanzaChristmas and a Merry New Year.
 Thanks to everyone for sticking with me for this long, I hope it's been worth your while so far.